all-of-us/workbench/api/genomics/docs/running_cromwell.md

 13. Go back to the "Workflows" tab in your Terra workspace
 14. Click on the Workflow you just created
 15. Select "Run workflow with inputs defined by file paths" radio button
-16. Enter your input attributes, remember to wrap strings and file paths with double quotes
+16. Enter your input attributes, remember to wrap strings and file paths with double quotes.
 17. Click "Save"
 18. Click "Run Analysis"
 19. Click "Launch"